 Thanks to their excellent on-time performance and claims processing, Qatar Airways soared to the top.
 Worldwide, the airlines Lufthansa, Etihad Airways, Singapore Airlines, and South African Airways rounded off the top five.
-That can be due to many factors including fair payouts of flight compensation eu.

 The five airlines falling behind worldwide rankings with the lowest ratings included Air Mauritius, easyJet, Pakistan International Airlines, Royal Jordanian Airlines, and WOW Air.

 #1 – Hamad International Airport (Doha, Qatar)

 #3 – Tokyo Haneda International Airport (Tokyo, Japan)

 This year saw a shift in airport ratings as well.
 Air passengers enjoyed the best experience at Hamad International Airport, Athens International Airport, and Tokyo Haneda International Airport who were ranked top three.
 London Stansted Airport and Kuwait International Airport, however, fell short landing toward the bottom of 72 airports involved.

 Compared to Europe, Asia, and the Middle East, the US is lagging behind.

 In the US, prominent airlines such as American Airlines, United Airlines, and Delta Airlines rank as follows: